How to quickly resolve any payment disputes

 Unfortunately, when trading on credit terms, there will be times when your customers dispute an invoice.

-Whether it’s because they don’t agree with your prices, there’s a mistake on the invoice or they claim the service wasn’t complete, the way a dispute is handled can impact the speed at which you get paid.
+Whether it’s because they don’t agree with your prices, there’s a mistake on the invoice or they claim the service wasn’t complete, your invoice dispute management skills and processes can impact the speed at which you get paid.

 1. Ask for part payment